 - We welcome your support and need it more than ever!
 We do request that all donated items are provided through contactless delivery or sent through a delivery service such as Amazon – our wish lists can be found here.

 RMHC CTX has also made the following changes to our program operations in order to protect guest families and their hospitalized children.

 Ronald McDonald House:

-- After a temporary suspension of new guest families, the Ronald McDonald House will begin checking in new families as of Wednesday, June 3, up to a 50% guest room capacity of our facilities.
+- After a temporary suspension of new guest families in March 2020, the Ronald McDonald House began welcoming new families on June 3, 2020.
+We currently have 25 of 30 guest suites available for guest families.
 New guest family admissions require new conditions that must be met for a family to qualify for a guest room.
 These conditions will be communicated to referred families by both our partner hospitals’ staff and our Guest Services staff.

 - As it pertains to our staff members, many team members will continue to work from home and will not represent RMHC CTX at any 3rd party fundraisers or presentations until further notice.
 All non-essential meetings are being held virtually – either by phone or video conference.

 Ronald McDonald Family Rooms: